AACR Clinical Oncology Research (CORE) Training Fellowships

 Purpose: This fellowship is designed for early-career clinical scientists who hold a medical degree (MD, DO, or MD/PhD) and are interested in acquiring the knowledge and skills related to clinical trial design and execution from the perspective of the pharmaceutical industry.
 The fellow will gain real-world experience in drug development, including clinical research, clinical trial design, and data analysis.

-Activities: It is expected that the fellow will be accountable for executing clinical research project(s) and completing the research within the one-year program.
+Activities: It is expected that the fellow will be accountable for executing clinical research project(s) and completing the research during the one-year program.
 Depending on the background of the fellow, additional focus areas may also be provided (e.g., preclinical research, biomarker discovery).
 Opportunities for publication and presentation of the research will be provided.
 The industry partners for this program and their research areas include the following:

 - AstraZeneca (facility located in Gaithersburg, MD): Early-stage and late-stage clinical development in immuno-oncology